Whittaker functions from motivic Chern classes: Introduction

 (b) Let $\lambda_y(id):= \prod_{\alpha >0} (1+ye^\alpha)$ denote the equivariant $\lambda_y$ class of the cotangent space $T^*_{id}X$, and denote by this is an element in an appropriate localization of $K_T(X)[y]$.
 Then

-\end{thm} This theorem implies several known formulas.
-For instance, the element $\widetilde{T_{w}}(e^\lambda)$ from the right hand side of (b) is precisely the Iwahori-Whittaker function from \cite[Thm.A]{brubaker.bump.licata}.
-By the normalization property of motivic classes, $\sum_{w \in W} MC_y(X(w)^\circ) = \lambda_y(T^*_X)$, thus summing over all $w \in W$ in part (b), and by the Weyl character formula, one obtains this is the classical Casselman-Shalika formula for the spherical Whittaker function \cite[Thm.
-5.4]{casselman1980unramifiedII}.
-More recent proofs of this formula were obtained in \cite[Thm.
-4]{brubaker.bump.licata}, in relation to geometry of Bott-Samelson varieties, and \cite[\S 8.6]{su2017k}, which uses the K-theoretic stable bases on the cotangent bundle $T^*_X$.
-The same normalization property applied to part (a) implies that This interpretation appeared in Reeder's paper \cite{reeder:padic}, and he proves it using localization techniques - the Lefschetz fixed point formula for a certain left multiplication morphism on $X$.
+\end{thm} {The expressions on the right hand side of this theorem have interpretations in $p$-adic representation theory.} For instance, the element $\widetilde{T_{w}}(e^\lambda)$ from (b) is the Iwahori-Whittaker function from \cite[Theorem 1]{brubaker.bump.licata}, {see Proposition \ref{prop:bbl}(3) below}.
+By the normalization property of motivic classes, $\sum_{w \in W} MC_y(X(w)^\circ) = \lambda_y(T^*_X)$, thus summing over all $w \in W$ in part (b), and by the Weyl character formula \eqref{E:euler}, one obtains

+This yields the classical Casselman-Shalika formula for the spherical Whittaker function \cite[Theorem 5.4]{casselman1980unramifiedII}, see Proposition \ref{prop:bbl} and Corollary \ref{cor:geomwhit} below. {A similar approach to the Casselman-Shalika formula, using the equivariant K-theory of the cotangent bundle $T^*_X$, was obtained in \cite[\S 9.6]{su2017k}.} The same normalization property applied to part (a) implies that This interpretation appeared in Reeder's paper \cite{reeder:padic}, and he proves it using localization techniques - the Lefschetz fixed point formula for a certain left multiplication morphism on $X$.
 (The use of this formula in a similar context goes back at least to Macdonald \cite{macdonald:poincare}.)
-In fact, Reeder obtained {\em two} cohomological interpretations, the other one in terms of certain local cohomology groups and the Cousin-Grothendieck complex; it would be very interesting to see if similar local cohomology groups are related to cohomology groups $H^i(X; \mathcal{L}_\lambda \otimes MC_y(X(w)^\circ))$.
+In fact, Reeder obtained {\em two} cohomological interpretations, the other one in terms of certain local cohomology groups and the Cousin-Grothendieck complex; it would be very interesting to see if similar local cohomology groups {may be utilized to calculate $\chi(X; \mathcal{L}_\lambda \otimes MC_y(X(w)^\circ))$}.